Vi-Chi/Cognitive-A.i-Matrix/README.md

 WantedBy=multi-user.target
 ```

----

-## Security notes

-- The HTTP server listens on `0.0.0.0:8888` with **no authentication** by default.
-  Bind to `127.0.0.1` or front it with an authenticating reverse proxy before exposing.
-- `context_store.json` is a local JSON file, **not** an authoritative database.
-No raw secrets.
-- `.env` is excluded from version control.
-Never commit API keys.
-- `/clear`, `/audit`, `/ask`, `/dream/run` are state-changing -- restrict on production hardware.
-- See `SECURITY.md` for the repository's private-source and secret-handling policy.

----

-## Repository hygiene

-Tracks the source tree and curated Markdown/text provenance.
-Intentionally excludes
-live environment files, runtime stores, logs, backup snapshots, Python caches,
-duplicate Office documents, and original archive exports.
-See
-`doc/REPOSITORY_MANIFEST.md` for the tracked/excluded content map.

----

 ## Design principles

 - **Context > Compute** -- clean context = reliable output; corrupted context = consistent failure.